-Few years later, music and motion were introduced on the floats.
+A few years later, music and motion were introduced on the floats.
 Then, from 1925, floats were built with the revolutionary technique of the papier-mâché.

 One of the first poster of 1931 with Burlamacco and Ondina.

-The poster of the 2016 Carnival Edition.
+The poster of the 2019 Carnival Edition.

-If you planning to visit Versilia for Carnival and you wish to know more about the area, have a look at our article about the 15 things to do in Versilia.
+If you are planning to visit Versilia for Carnival and you wish to know more about the area, have a look at our article about the 15 things to do in Versilia.